 - Secondary.
 This type of hypogonadism indicates a problem in the hypothalamus or the pituitary gland — parts of the brain that signal the testicles to produce testosterone.
 The hypothalamus produces gonadotropin-releasing hormone, which signals the pituitary gland to make follicle-stimulating hormone (FSH) and luteinizing hormone (LH).
 Luteinizing hormone then signals the testes to produce testosterone.

-Either type of hypogonadism may be caused by an inherited (congenital) trait or something that happens later in life (acquired), such as an injury or an infection.
-At times, primary and secondary hypogonadism can occur together.
+Either type of hypogonadism can be caused by an inherited (congenital) trait or something that happens later in life (acquired), such as an injury or an infection.
+At times, primary and secondary hypogonadism occur together.

 Common causes of primary hypogonadism include:

-- Undescended testicles.
-Before birth, the testicles develop inside the abdomen and normally move down into their permanent place in the scrotum.
-Sometimes one or both of the testicles may not be descended at birth.
 This condition often corrects itself within the first few years of life without treatment.
-If not corrected in early childhood, it may lead to malfunction of the testicles and reduced production of testosterone.
+If not corrected in early childhood, it can lead to malfunction of the testicles and reduced production of testosterone.

 - Mumps orchitis.
-If a mumps infection involving the testicles in addition to the salivary glands (mumps orchitis) occurs during adolescence or adulthood, long-term testicular damage may occur.
-This may affect normal testicular function and testosterone production.
+A mumps infection involving the testicles that occurs during adolescence or adulthood can damage the testicles, affecting the function of the testicles and testosterone production.

 - Hemochromatosis.
 Too much iron in the blood can cause testicular failure or pituitary gland dysfunction, affecting testosterone production.

-In secondary hypogonadism, the testicles are normal but function improperly due to a problem with the pituitary or hypothalamus.
+In secondary hypogonadism, the testicles are normal but don't function properly due to a problem with the pituitary or hypothalamus.
 A number of conditions can cause secondary hypogonadism, including:

-- Kallmann syndrome.
-Abnormal development of the hypothalamus — the area of the brain that controls the secretion of pituitary hormones — can cause hypogonadism.
-This abnormality is also associated with impaired development of the ability to smell (anosmia) and red-green color blindness.
+- Kallmann's syndrome.
+This is an abnormal development of the area of the brain that controls the secretion of pituitary hormones (hypothalamus).
+This abnormality can also affect the ability to smell (anosmia) and cause red-green color blindness.

-- Pituitary disorders.
+Pituitary disorders.
 An abnormality in the pituitary gland can impair the release of hormones from the pituitary gland to the testicles, affecting normal testosterone production.
 A pituitary tumor or other type of brain tumor located near the pituitary gland may cause testosterone or other hormone deficiencies.
-Also, the treatment for a brain tumor, such as surgery or radiation therapy, may impair pituitary function and cause hypogonadism.

 - Inflammatory disease.
-Certain inflammatory diseases, such as sarcoidosis, histiocytosis and tuberculosis, involve the hypothalamus and pituitary gland and can affect testosterone production, causing hypogonadism.
+Certain inflammatory diseases, such as sarcoidosis, histiocytosis and tuberculosis, involve the hypothalamus and pituitary gland and can affect testosterone production.

 - HIV/AIDS.
 HIV/AIDS can cause low levels of testosterone by affecting the hypothalamus, the pituitary and the testes.